 Alex Tonner Bio

-Alex Tonner adopted a baby pitbull in 2009.
-She named him "Ziggy” because his tail zig-zagged; it was bent out of shape as the result of the abuse and neglect he had endured in a backyard before being rescued.
+Alex Tonner adopted a baby pit bull in 2009 which she named “Ziggy” because his tail zig-zagged; it was bent out of shape as the result of abuse and neglect he endured in a backyard before being rescued.
 Ziggy’s brother was missing part of his nose.
 As Alex watched Ziggy transform into a loyal and loving family member, she knew she could help other dogs like him find the homes they deserved.

-Alex continues to oversee the prison program, and she has also coordinated large animal rescue efforts following national disasters such as Hurricane Harvey.
-She founded the Paws for Life rescue organization in 2018 so that she could continue to change the ways animals are treated throughout the world.
-Ziggy has no idea, but many dogs and humans have better lives thanks to him and the love he inspired in Alex.
+Through Paws For Life K9 Rescue, Alex hopes to change the ways animals are treated throughout the world.
+Ziggy has no idea, but many dogs and humans have better lives thanks to him and the love he inspired in her.